Easy and Affordable Ways to Improve the Value

 Words of advice from Phyllis Pinto to anyone selling their home-’’Don’t over price, declutter, stage if necessary, fresh paint, keep the home spotless, and be flexible with showing times!’’

-The best thing you can do during the first year in your new home is tackling smaller upgrades, such as replacing your garage door or opening up your floor plan.
-Remember, this is your home at the end of the day, and you should enjoy your time while living there.
+The cost of home addition can vary with every new homeowner.
+That’s why you should be careful and do your research in advance.
+During the first year in your new home, the best thing you can do is tackle smaller upgrades, such as replacing your garage door or opening up your floor plan.
+Remember, this is your home at the end of the day, and you should enjoy your time living there.
 When the time comes to sell your home and move on, Zip Moving & Storage is more than happy to be of help in making your move an easy and enjoyable experience!